intarchboard/e-impact-report/draft-arkko-iab-ws-environmental-impacts-report.md

   situation sufficiently, but over a longer period of time, even smaller changes every year will result in larger improvements.

-* Finding the right targets for work in the Internet, and perhaps not solely defined by larger speeds or bigger capacity, but rather increased usefulness to society and declining emissions from ICT.
+* Finding the right targets for improvements in the Internet.
+These should perhaps not be solely defined by larger speeds or bigger capacity, but rather increased usefulness to society and declining emissions from ICT.

 * Specifying what research needs to be done, i.e., where additional knowledge would allow us to find better improvements.
 For instance,